< Back

 In thisworkshop, participants will handle rare books on a range of topics from the ANULibrary’s rare book collection.
 By considering the books as objects,participants will learn to identify and interpret signs of ownership and use thatcan shed light on individuals’ experiences, the transfer of knowledge withinand across societies, and the history of ideas.

-The 4-hourworkshop will be divided into three parts, including a demonstration of objectanalysis and how to separate the acts of observation and interpretation tounderstand each process more clearly, group-based guided observation andinformation sharing, and finally, time spent one-on-one with a rare bookdiscovering its individual story.
+The workshop will be divided into three parts, including a demonstration of objectanalysis and how to separate the acts of observation and interpretation tounderstand each process more clearly, group-based guided observation andinformation sharing, and finally, time spent one-on-one with a rare bookdiscovering its individual story.

 Preparation

-Participantsare invited to read the following:
+Participantsare invited to read the resources listed in the learning material as preparation.

 What participants will learn